Civil Disobedience: A Conceptual History

 Research Area 2: Norms & Transgressions

-Over the last half-century, civil disobedience has become a key political concept.
-The meaning of the phrase, however, has been repeatedly contested, from discussions on the radicalism of Occupy Wall Street and Black Lives Matter to controversy over the legitimacy of Edward Snowden’s whistleblowing and debates on the use of the phrase by far-right movements.
+Over the last half-century, civil disobedience has become a key political concept in the United States.
+The meaning of the phrase, however, has been contested on more than one occasion—from discussions on the radicalism of Occupy Wall Street’s political aims to controversy over the legitimacy of Edward Snowden’s whistleblowing and recent debates about the use of the concept by far-right movements.

-My current research project seeks to intervene in such debates by offering the first conceptual history of civil disobedience.
-By consulting published materials and archival sources from four continents, I analyze the historical development of the phrase from its use in American abolitionist circles in the mid-19th century to its circulation in the British Empire and its eventual appropriation by American activists, lawyers, and scholars in the 1960s and 1970s.
+My current research project seeks to contribute to such debates by offering the first conceptual history of civil disobedience.
+By drawing on both published materials and archival sources from Asia, Europe, and the Americas, I analyze the historical development of the phrase from its use in abolitionist circles in the mid-nineteenth century to its circulation in the British Empire and its eventual appropriation by activists, lawyers, and scholars in the 1960s and 1970s.

-My dissertation is the first step toward this broader aim of writing a global history of civil disobedience.
-It focuses on the historical process by which civil disobedience has become a key political concept in the American public debate (1935-1975).
+My Ph.D. project is the first step toward this broader aim of writing a global intellectual history of civil disobedience.
+In my dissertation, I reconstruct the historical process by which civil disobedience became a key political concept in the American public debate (1866–1971).

 2015– : Ph.D. in Philosophy, Université Paris 1 Panthéon-Sorbonne